 Under the current Affordable Requirements Ordinance, developments that require a zoning change need to offer 10 percent of units at affordable prices, either by offering them on site, building them off site or by paying a fee.
 For the Sears redevelopment, that would mean 21 units.

-In the first in-person City Council meeting of the year, a rewritten Affordable Requirements Ordinance was overwhelmingly passed, which increases the percentage of affordable units that must be offered in major developments from 10 to 20 percent, and up to 30 percent in some neighborhoods.
+In the first in-person City Council meeting of the year, a rewritten Affordable Requirements Ordinance was overwhelmingly passed, which increases the percentage of affordable units that must be offered in major developments from 10 to 20 percent in wealthy and gentrifying neighborhoods.
 The measure was pushed by Mayor Lori Lightfoot.

 Under that change, the Sears project would need to have at least 20 percent affordable housing if approved after October.